Nestor1111/Demo-Vaadin-Shop/README.md

 # Demo-Vaadin-Shop

 ## Technology Stack
-Vaadin, Spring boot and Spring Security
+Vaadin, Spring Boot and Spring Security

 ## Description
 The exercise consists of setting up a shop, load produts for sale and make a purchase.